Recovery from Linear Measurements with Complexity-Matching Universal Signal Estimation: Numerical results

+We chose our performance metric as the mean signal-to-distortion ratio (MSDR) defined as $\displaystyle \mbox{MSDR}=10\log_{10}\left(E[x^2]/\mbox{MSE}\right)$.
 For each $M$ and SNR, the MSE was obtained after averaging over the squared errors of $\widehat{x}_{\mbox{avg}}$ for 50 draws of $x$, $\Phi$, and $z$.
-We compared the performance of SLA-MCMC to that of ({\em i}) compressive sensing matching pursuit (CoSaMP)~\cite{Cosamp08}, a greedy method; ({\em ii}) gradient projection for sparse reconstruction (GPSR)~\cite{GPSR2007}, an optimization-based method; and ({\em iii}) message passing approaches (for each source, we chose best-matched algorithms between EM-GM-AMP-MOS (EGAM for short)~\cite{EMGMTSP} and turboGAMP (tG for short)~\cite{turboGAMP}).
-Typical runtimes are $1$ hour (for continuous-valued signals) and $15$ minutes (discrete-valued) per random seed for SLA-MCMC, $30$ minutes for EGAM~\cite{EMGMTSP} and tG~\cite{turboGAMP}, and $10$ minutes for CoSaMP~\cite{Cosamp08} and GPSR~\cite{GPSR2007}.
+We compared the performance of SLA-MCMC to that of ({\em i}) compressive sensing matching pursuit (CoSaMP)~\cite{Cosamp08}, a greedy method; ({\em ii}) gradient projection for sparse reconstruction (GPSR)~\cite{GPSR2007}, an optimization-based method; ({\em iii}) message passing approaches (for each source, we chose best-matched algorithms between EM-GM-AMP-MOS (EGAM for short)~\cite{EMGMTSP} and turboGAMP (tG for short)~\cite{turboGAMP}); and ({\em iv}) Bayesian compressive sensing~\cite{BCS2008} (BCS).
+Note that EGAM~\cite{EMGMTSP} places a Gaussian mixture prior on the signal, and tG~\cite{turboGAMP} builds a prior set including the priors for the signal, the support set of the signal, the channel, and the amplitude structure.
+Both algorithms learn the parameters of their assumed priors online from the measurements.
+We compare the computational complexities of the algorithms above in Table~\ref{table:complexity}, where $L$ bounds the cost of a matrix–-vector multiply with $\Phi$ or the Hermitian transpose of $\Phi$, and $\epsilon$ is a given precision parameter~\cite{Cosamp08}; $r_P,r_E, r_G, r_M$ are the number of GPSR~\cite{GPSR2007}, Expectation Maximization (EM), GAMP~\cite{RanganGAMP2011ISIT}, and model selection~\cite{EMGMTSP} iterations, respectively; $T_1$ and $T_2$ are the average complexities for the EM algorithm and the turbo updating scheme~\cite{turboGAMP}.

+Because all these algorithms are iterative algorithms and require different number of iterations to converge or reach a satisfactory reconstruction quality, we also report their typical runtimes here.
+Typical runtimes are $1$ hour (for continuous-valued signals) and $15$ minutes (discrete-valued) per random seed for SLA-MCMC, $30$ minutes for EGAM~\cite{EMGMTSP} and tG~\cite{turboGAMP}, and $10$ minutes for CoSaMP~\cite{Cosamp08} and GPSR~\cite{GPSR2007} on an Intel(R) Core(TM) i7 CPU 860 @ 2.8GHz with 16.0GB RAM running 64 bit Windows 7.
+The performance of BCS was roughly 5~dB below SLA-MCMC results.
+Hence, BCS results are not shown in the sequel.
+We emphasize that algorithms that use training data (such as dictionary learning)~\cite{Ramirez2011,AharoEB_KSVD,Mairal2008,Zhoul2011} will find our problem size $N=10000$ too large, because they need a training set that has more than $N$ signals.
+On the other hand, SLA-MCMC does not need to train itself on any training set, and hence is advantageous.

 Among these baseline algorithms designed for i.i.d. signals, GPSR~\cite{GPSR2007} and EGAM~\cite{EMGMTSP} only need $y$ and $\Phi$, and CoSaMP~\cite{Cosamp08} also needs the number of non-zeros in $x$.
 Only tG~\cite{turboGAMP} is designed for non-i.i.d. signals; however, it must be aware of the probabilistic model of the source.
 Finally, GPSR~\cite{GPSR2007} performance was similar to that of CoSaMP~\cite{Cosamp08} for all sources considered in this section, and thus is not plotted.